ZeratuuLL/Reinforcement-Learning/Navigation/readme.md

       The jupyter notebook file I actually used to train the PPO agent.
 It used two methods to calculate the expected reward.
 It seems that TD is more stable than MC.

+  * Navigation_train_SQN.ipynb:

+      The jupyter notebook file I actually used to train the SQN agent.
+It used two methods to calculate the expected reward.
+It seems that TD is more stable than MC.
+You can check the reference [here](https://arxiv.org/pdf/1702.08165.pdf)

   * Report.pdf :

       A report of my experiments.
-Mostly about implement of different DQN.
+Mostly about implement of different DQNs.

+  * Checkpoints:

+      A folder saving different trained weights for multiple agents.
+More details inside.